-If you are the wash-and-go type, then you should pick a hairstyle that will air dry beautifully.
-If you like to primp, then consider a hairstyle that's versatile and can be curled, worn wavy or flat-ironed straight.
-If you're a busy mom or live in a hot climate, a ponytail will be your best friend.
+Believe it or not, short hair can be high maintenance, mainly because you may have to get it cut every four to six weeks.
+If you're the wash-and-go type, then you should pick a hairstyle that will air dry beautifully.
+If you like to style your strands, then consider a hairstyle that's versatile and can be worn curly, wavy, or straight.
+If you're a busy mom or live in a hot climate, a hair length that can be thrown into a ponytail or swept back with a headband will be your best friend.